 Multiple units can be installed in a space or structure as either a single pipe configuration or a two-pipe configuration.
 The combustion air side of the single pipe configuration shown in Figure 20 is referred to in these instructions as ambient combustion air supply.
 Follow the instructions for ambient combustion air installations, paying particular attention to the section on air source from inside the building.
 The vent for a single pipe system must be installed as specified in the venting section of these instructions with the vent terminating as shown in Figure 20.
 Each furnace must have a separate vent pipe.
 Under NO in Figure 20.
-Each furnace must have a separate vent pipe.
-Under NO circumstances can the two vent pipes be tied together.
+Each furnace must have not pipes be tied together.